kataqatsi/GitCredit/README.md

 OR

-1. manually increment your activity by running `g record`
+1. Manually increment your activity by running `g record`